 Memorial University is currently exploring the possibility of a law school.

-The review will be restricted to the consideration of a faculty of law as a professional school, as opposed to a degree program or department of law.
-The review will also examine the demographics of existing Canadian law schools, current and future needs for more lawyers, and benefits to Memorial, among other goals.
+The review is restricted to the consideration of a faculty of law as a professional school, as opposed to a degree program or department of law.
+The review also examines the demographics of existing Canadian law schools, current and future needs for more lawyers, and benefits to Memorial, among other goals.

 There have been two previous considerations by the university of establishing a law school.
 The Harris Report, 1976, concluded that there was no demonstrated need for a law school at Memorial, and the Bruce Report, 1987, which endorsed a law school in principle, but not at that time.

-Public consultations will be taking place across the province on the following dates:
+Public consultations took place across the province on the following dates: